rkgIITBh/data-structures.github.io/HTML/huffmanEncoding.md

 Let us find out which of the two encodings is efficient.
 Since the text consist of 10<sup>5</sup> symbols, the fixed-length coding will require 3x10<sup>5</sup>
 bits.
 However, the variable-length code will require 224000 bits.
 Therefore, the example indicates that compressing a text with variable length code is more efficient than a fixed-length code.
-In the next blog, we plan to discuss the Huffman encoding scheme and prove that it gives an optimal variable-length code.
+In the next couple of blogs, we plan to discuss the implementation of Huffman encoding scheme and prove that it gives an optimal variable-length code.

 [Back to Index](../index.md)